CmrCrabs/nixdots/.github/readme.md

     - [ ] create float -> hex fn and use for border transparency
     - [ ] Hyprspace Integration
     - [ ] track with home manager
+    - [ ] horizontal bar rewrite
+    - [ ] shift other widgets for horizontal bar

 - [ ] Hyprland
     - [ ] Window Shadows